 4. TExES Pedagogy and Professional Responsibilities, or PPR, EC-12 exam– required for ALL teacher candidates K-12.
 It assesses knowledge of general teaching practices, educational ethics, and pedagogy.

-You get five chances to pass each test, and each one costs about $130.
-Ouch!
+You get five chances to pass each test, and each one costs about $115 + fees.

 As a regular elementary classroom teacher, I had already passed (years ago!) the Core Subjects and PPR exams.

-I took the bilingual supplemental exam (#2 above) about a year ago and passed with no issues.
+I took the bilingual supplemental exam (#2 above) some time ago and passed with no issues.

-While living overseas, I had thought about getting my bilingual certification just in case I ever decided to move back to the U.S one day (I’m back now, so I guess that was a good idea!)
+While teaching in international schools overseas, I had thought about getting my bilingual certification just in case I ever decided to move back to the U.S one day (I’m back now, so I guess that was a good idea!)

 During my years teaching abroad, the Texas bilingual certification exam had changed quite a bit, and I kept reading about how much more difficult it had become.